Thanking the guest post host

 A combination of the above can be used as well.

 A handwritten note will be memorable.
 If you want to take your thank-you notes for your website or business to the next level, read Kent Sanders post: How to Say Thank You in a Way They’ll Never Forget.
-It includes instructions on how to print your own customized stationary and using wax seals.
+It includes instructions on how to print your own customized stationery and using wax seals.

 For a gift, I recommend only doing this if you know the guest post host well enough to know what type of gift they will appreciate.
 Perhaps, they have mentioned their favorite type of coffee or are a chocolate lover.